raphaelauv/Algorithms/2 ClusteringCoefficient/README.md

 M2 INFORMATIQUE PARIS DIDEROT - 2017/2018
 AUVERT RAPHAEL

-# TP2 Clustering Coefficient (Global and Local), Diameter , All Pairs Shortest Path (APSP) for Average path length (APL)
+# TP2 Clustering Coefficient (Global and Local) , Diameter and Average path length (APL) with All Pairs Shortest Path (APSP)

 ## for the two ClusteringCoefficient : Basic-MT-Skip